 Back to prior page Go to next page

-In addition to the string of silent starring roles, Canutt had the lead in one talking picture, the ultra cheap and forgettable CANYON HAWKS (John R. Freuler/Big 4, 1930).
+In addition to a string of silent starring roles, Canutt had the lead in one sound film, the ultra cheap and forgettable CANYON HAWKS (John R. Freuler/Big 4, 1930).

-With the arrival of talking pictures, Canutt's time as a Hollywood cowboy hero was over as influenza had damaged his voice.
+With the arrival of talking pictures, Canutt's time as a Hollywood cowboy hero was over as influenza had damaged his vocal chords.
 He described his voice problem in Stunt Man, The Autobiography of Yakima Canutt:

-Yak's early sound era stunt work included serials for Nat Levine at Mascot, John Wayne oaters at Warners and Lone Star/Monogram, RKO westerns starring Tom Keene, more.
+Yak's early sound era stunt work included serials for Nat Levine at Mascot, John Wayne oaters at Warners and the Lone Star series at Monogram, RKO westerns starring Tom Keene, more.
 It was during this period that he honed his skills and gained his reputation as a premier stuntman and stunt coordinator.

 Canutt is credited with the development of the choreographed screen brawl (where, in earlier films, the hero and baddie threw unrealistic punches at each other and wrestled/flailed around).